Tree Huggers Wanted

 - Water and any personal snacks.

-- Insect repellent and sun protection as needed & remember to always check yourself for ticks after the experience.
+- Insect repellent and sun protection as needed.

-Suggested Donation: $20–$30 per person: Your generous support in this range helps sustain the Buddhist Faith Fellowship’s mission of offering accessible teachings and outreach.
-Payment is made at the trailhead — cash is preferred (no processing fees), or you may use our QR code for Venmo or PayPal.
+Suggested Donation: $20–$25 per person.
+Your generous support in this range helps sustain the Buddhist Faith Fellowship’s mission of offering accessible teachings and outreach.
+Payment is made at the trailhead —cash is preferred (no processing fees), or you may use our QR code for Venmo or PayPal.
 Attendance is confirmed upon receipt of the suggested donation.

 Locations: Scenic parks and trails in central Connecticut, with most sessions in and around Middletown.
-For exact dates, times meeting points see event web posts.
-Use GPS, Google Maps or Mapquest for directions.
+Exact meeting points and directions are provided on the individual event posts.